-We are a developmental stage pharmaceutical company listed on the Nasdaq Global Market under the symbol "MSHL".
+We are a developmental stage pharmaceutical company listed on the NASDAQ Global Market under the symbol "MSHL".
 We were incorporated on December 1, 2000 as a wholly-owned subsidiary of Novogen Limited, an Australian company.
-Novogen Limited's ordinary shares trade on the Australian Stock Exchange under the symbol "NRT," and American Depositary Receipts trade in the U.S. under the symbol "NVGN" on the Nasdaq Global Market.
-As at the date of this report Novogen owns approximately 71.3% of our outstanding common stock.
+Novogen Limited's ordinary shares trade on the Australian Stock Exchange under the symbol "NRT," and American Depositary Receipts trade in the U.S. under the symbol "NVGN" on the NASDAQ Global Market.
+As at the date of this Annual Report on Form 10-K Novogen owns approximately 71.3% of our outstanding common stock.

 Our business purpose is the development and commercialization of drugs for the treatment of cancer.
 We are presently engaged in the clinical development and commercialization of a drug candidate called phenoxodiol which we have licensed from a subsidiary of Novogen Limited (Novogen Limited and/or its subsidiaries are referred to herein as "Novogen").
-We believe that phenoxodiol may have broad application against a wide range of cancers.
-Phenoxodiol appears to target a number of key components involved in cancer cell survival and proliferation based on the emerging field of signal transduction regulation, with little effect on normal cells detected in pre-clinical testing, a feature which has been reflected in a good safety profile in human clinical studies.
-We have also licensed two other investigational anti-cancer compounds, triphendiol (formerly NV-196) and NV-143, from Novogen.
+We have also licensed two other investigational anti-cancer compounds, triphendiol and NV-143, from Novogen.